-Interrupt Servicing Sequence
+3.4.1 Interrupt Servicing Sequence

 When an interrupt request occurs, it is latched while the processor finishes executing the current instruction.
-The interrupt request is then compared with the interrupt mask (IMASK) register by the interrupt controller.
+The interrupt request is then compared with the interrupt mask register, IMASK, by the interrupt controller.

-If the interrupt is not masked, the program sequencer pushes the current value of the program counter (which contains the address of the next instruction) onto the PC stack-this allows execution to continue with the next instruction of the main program after the interrupt is serviced.
+If the interrupt is not masked, the program sequencer pushes the current value of the program counter (which contains the address of the next instruction) onto the PC stack-this allows execution to continue, after the interrupt is serviced, with the next instruction of the main program.
 The program sequencer also pushes the current values of the ASTAT, MSTAT, and IMASK registers onto the status stack.
-ASTAT, MSTAT, and IMASK are stored in this order, with the MSB of ASTAT first, and so on.
+ASTAT, MSTAT and IMASK are stored in this order, with the MSB of ASTAT first, and so on.
 When IMASK is pushed, it is automatically reloaded with a new value that determines whether or not interrupt nesting is allowed (based on the value of the interrupt nesting enable bit in ICNTL).